-- The catalog file has all update (Active, Superseded, Expired) patch information based on Microsoft product selection in the environment.
+- The catalog file has all updated (Active, Superseded, Expired) patch information based on Microsoft product selection in the environment.

-- Due to this above steps, most of the time clients fail to complete the scan due to timeout errors or unable to load the catalog file.
+- Due to the above steps, most of the time, clients fail to complete the scan due to timeout errors or cannot load the catalog file.

-For better performance for SUS DB with active patch information, need to perform WSUS maintenance activity on a monthly interval.
+For better performance for SUS DB with active patch information, we need to perform WSUS maintenance activity at a monthly interval.
 SCCM WSUS Maintenance cleanup tasks will help you to understand better.

 Better Understand SCCM Icons – Software Update

 |Active||These Green icons indicate ACTIVE/ available updates ready for deployment|

 |Expired||The black X icons represent expired SCCM software updates.
 You can also identify expired software updates by viewing the Expired column for the software update when it displays in the SCCM console.|

 |Superseded||The yellow star icon represents a superseded SCCM software update.
 You can also identify superseded software updates by viewing the Superseded column for the software update when it displays in the SCCM console.|